farvardin/ZX-Spectrum-1-Bit-Routines/pytha/readme.txt

 Composing Music
 ===============

-There is currently no dedicated editor for Pytha.
-For the time being, the only choice is to write music directly in Assembly language.
+You can write music directly in Assembly language, but you can also use 1tracker (http://randomflux.info/1bit/viewtopic.php?id=24) which has implemented Pytha into its engines.

 Data Format